 Poplar HARCA maintains insurance policies for all major risks including insurance for members of the Board and Corporate Management Team against liabilities in relation to Poplar HARCA.

-Health, Safety & Fire
+Health, Safety and Fire

 We have a comprehensive system in place to manage health and safety.
-There were no prosecutions or enforcement actions during the year.